quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Unidirectional Streams

-With unidirectional streams, you can carry data only in one direction, for example, from the initiator of the stream to its peer.
+With unidirectional streams, you can carry data only in one direction: from the initiator of the stream to its peer.

 *open unidirectional stream*